Beyond Perfect: Bodies, Barbie, and Boardrooms

 What happens when the game of perfection becomes the game from hell?

 At the same time, we are also playing another game.
-The “perfect body” game further maximize the output from the “game of work,” find a mate worthy of our standing (which will in turn further increase our standing), and win points (both actual and at work) by maximizing our workouts and minimizing calorie intake.
+The “perfect body” game further maximizes the output from the “game of work,” finds a mate worthy of our standing (to increase our social standing), and earns points (both actual and perceived) by maximizing our workouts and minimizing calorie intake.

-“Clean eating” — eating only biologically natural pure food — has exploded in the last couple of decades.
+“Clean eating” has exploded in the last couple of decades.
 Focusing on our health is very important, but sometimes such food choices become rigidities that take over people’s lives, making them fear social events where they won’t be able to find the “right” foods.
-When a healthful eating pattern goes too far, it may turn into an eating disorder orthorexia.
+When a healthful eating pattern goes too far, it may turn into orthorexia.

 The problem with these “games of perfection” is that they never end.
 We never win, but we can certainly lose — from burnout at work and persistent health problems that affect all aspects of our lives.

-In most games we “lose” when a competitor gets with a higher score.
+In most games, we “lose” when a competitor gets a higher score.
 Yet, how can we pretend to win a game where the goal itself is to attain a concept, an abstract idea conceived in the human imagination?

 From “Doing Perfect” to “Being Perfect”

-Perfection started to be increasingly associated with the concept of self- sacrifice, so many monastic orders began to search for perfection by withdrawing into asceticism.
+Perfection began to be increasingly associated with the concept of self-sacrifice, so many monastic orders started searching for perfection by withdrawing into asceticism.
 This vision gradually spread throughout society.

-In some ways, we elevate people who can follow more extreme approaches to exercising and eating — much like people throughout history elevated Yogis, Mystics, and Saints who arrived as some sort of “mystical realization” not through self-indulgence and self-compassion, but rather through consistent and often extreme self-privation.
+In some ways, we elevate people who can follow more extreme approaches to exercising and eating, as we elevated Yogis, Mystics, and Saints who arrived as some sort of “mystical realization” not through self-indulgence and self-compassion, but rather through consistent and often extreme self-privation.

 As a result, today, we believe that perfection implies reaching a level of personal excellence, both in terms of performance and qualities, that cannot be easily surpassed by others and requires personal sacrifice.
 “Perfection” describes a morality without stain or defect — thus becoming a judgment of worth.
 Eating disorders are very high in professions that demand perfection, such as musicians.

 As judgment of worth, perfection comes with a high cost.
 The proportion of people exhibiting traits of perfectionism rose more than 30% in the past few decades.
-‘Destructive perfectionism’ or ‘maladaptive perfectionism’ leads to higher levels of depression, anxiety, stress, and in particular, suicide and eating disorders, while studies found that more than 70% of young people who died by suicide were in the habit of creating “exceedingly high” expectations of themselves, measures of excessive performance-based perfectionism are considerably higher in people with anorexia.
+‘Destructive perfectionism’ or ‘maladaptive perfectionism’ leads to higher levels of depression, anxiety, stress, and, in particular, death by suicide and eating disorders.
+Some studies suggest that 70% of young people who died by suicide were in the habit of creating “exceedingly high” expectations of themselves, and measures of excessive performance-based perfectionism are considerably higher in people with anorexia.

 The Temptation of Control

-The expansion of our digital life made us more self-conscious about our body and image as we became even more fully immersed in our screens.
-Covid 19 fueled a dramatic rise in cosmetic surgery [vi], especially in women under 45,with some surgeons reporting that their business doubled.
-There was also a focus on health and the Peloton craze, in world that felt completely out of control.
+The expansion of our digital lives has made us more self-conscious about our bodies and image as we become even more fully immersed in our screens.
+Covid 19 fueled a dramatic rise in cosmetic surgery [vi], especially in women under 45.
+There was also a focus on health and the Peloton craze, in a world that felt completely out of control.

 This phenomenon did not come without consequences: eating disorders are the second fastest-growing behavioral health disorder after anxiety disorder (41% vs 45% in the period of 2019–2023).